oracle-samples/usage-reports-to-adw/step_by_step_howto.md

 ```
 Install Usage2ADW on the child tenant following the installation guide.
-Create User authentication on parent tenant as describe in the following section (3.1)
+Create User authentication on parent tenant as described in the following section (3.1)
-update run_multi_daily_usage2adw.sh file as describe in section (3.2) and remove the "run_report local"
+update run_multi_daily_usage2adw.sh file as described in section (3.2) and remove the "run_report local"
 ```

 ## 3b.
 How to add multiple tenants